 Another critical factor in recovering after leaving a toxic workplace is taking action toward regaining control over your own life and career path.
 This might involve seeking new job opportunities or starting a business; anything that gives you back control over how much power someone else holds over your destiny is beneficial for healing from past traumas associated with being abused at work.
 Taking back power over your career journey helps restore confidence so that you no longer feel helpless during interviews or other professional situations where recognition of achievement may be necessary for success.

 Finally, it’s essential to learn how to let go of negative experiences from the past while still acknowledging them as part of who we are today.
-Learning acceptance of ourselves and our stories helps us break free from any resentment or hatred we may harbor towards our abuser(s) while allowing us to take back control over our lives once again by choosing how we want our future storyline will look instead of always being stuck in the same narrative cycle within which we used to find ourselves trapped at work before deciding to leave such an environment behind us permanently.
+Learning acceptance of ourselves and our stories helps us break free from any resentment or hatred we may harbor towards our abuser(s) while allowing us to take back control over our lives once again by choosing how we want our future storyline to look instead of always being stuck in the same narrative cycle within which we used to find ourselves trapped at work before deciding to leave such an environment behind us permanently.

 Healing After Leaving a Toxic Job

 The emotional toll of leaving a toxic job can be significant and should not be underestimated.
-Frequently, people who have worked in such environments are prone to guilt, shame and sadness over their decision to leave their former workplace.
+Frequently, people who have worked in such environments are prone to guilt, shame, and sadness over their decision to leave their former workplace.
 This is perfectly natural and understandable, considering all that you may have gone through during your time there.
 To start the healing process in earnest, it’s essential to recognize these feelings and permit yourself to grieve before taking steps toward creating a healthier future.

-Part of the healing process involves learning to better self-care after leaving your former position.
+The healing process involves learning to better self-care after leaving your former position.
 Regular exercise and meditation can help alleviate stress while providing an outlet for negative emotions that may still linger.
 Additionally, engaging with supportive friends and family members or even joining support groups online can help provide an additional layer of emotional safety when facing the aftermath of such a challenging experience.

 In addition to addressing mental health needs during this time, it’s also essential to focus on practical matters related to finding new employment and managing finances during this transition period.
 During this time, it’s helpful to establish firm boundaries between work life and home life: set limits on checking email after-hours or taking work-related calls outside of regular working hours to avoid burnout down the road.
-Additionally, if possible, seek professional advice for financial matters like budgeting or setting up emergency savings accounts which will help provide stability in the future.
+Additionally, if possible, seek professional advice for financial matters like budgeting or setting up emergency savings accounts, which will help provide stability in the future.

 Finally, it’s important to remember that although leaving a toxic work environment is necessary for your well-being, don’t forget that there are still plenty of opportunities out there waiting for you!
 Don’t discount yourself or become discouraged by past experiences; instead, view them as lessons learned that would ultimately lead you to tremendous success in the future.
 It’s also essential to stay connected with others who have gone through similar circumstances since they may offer invaluable advice moving forward into your next endeavor!

 As you embark upon this journey towards healing after leaving a toxic job, it’s important, first and foremost, to remain kind and gentle with yourself while allowing ample space for personal growth – physical, emotional, and spiritual alike!
-It’s easy during times like these when we feel so vulnerable but remind yourself that what lies ahead is always brighter than what has been left behind!
+It’s easy during times like these when we feel so vulnerable, but remind yourself that what lies ahead is always brighter than what has been left behind!

 Please watch this video about healing after leaving a toxic job: